 How does MVP fit into the product development process?

-By building an MVP, you can validate your product idea before investing time and resources into developing the entire product.
-Once the MVP has been tested and validated, you can move on to the next product development phase.
+By building one, you can validate your idea before investing time and resources into developing the entire product.
+Once the MVP has been tested and validated, you can move on to the next development phase.

 Why building a Minimum Viable Product matters